datacarpentry/python-ecology-lesson/01-starting-with-data.md

 # Challenge

-1. Have a look at the output of the `describe` method below.
-How many columns represent the sex "Z", "P" or "R".
+1. How many records contain the sex designations of: "Z", "P" and "R"?
 2. What happens when you group by two columns using the syntax and then grab mean values:
 	- `sorted2 = surveys_df.groupby(['plot','sex'])`